 - Classic truck prices are higher than normal vehicles, and policy premiums & amounts will reflect this

-We’d love to get a look at your classic truck, fire engine, or commercial vehicle here at Marine Agency and talk to you about an insurance policy.
+As one of the top antique truck insurance companies, we’d love to get a look at your classic truck, fire engine, or commercial vehicle here at Marine Agency and talk to you about an insurance policy.
 Contact us today at 800-763-4775 to get the process started!